Smokeless powder: Nitroglycerine and guncotton

 Nitroglycerine was synthesized by the Italian chemist Ascanio Sobrero in 1847.
 It was subsequently developed and manufactured by Alfred Nobel as an industrial explosive under the trademark "Dynamite", but even then it was unsuitable as a propellant: despite its energetic and smokeless qualities, it detonates at supersonic speed, as opposed to deflagrating smoothly at subsonic speeds, making it more liable to shatter a gun barrel rather than propel a projectile out of it.
 Nitroglycerine is also highly shock-sensitive, making it unfit to be carried in battlefield conditions.

 A major step forward was the invention of guncotton, a nitrocellulose-based material, by German chemist Christian Friedrich Schönbein in 1846.
 He promoted its use as a blasting explosive and sold manufacturing rights to the Austrian Empire.
-Guncotton was more powerful than gunpowder, but at the same time was once again somewhat more unstable.
+Guncotton was more powerful than gunpowder, but also was somewhat more unstable.
 John Taylor obtained an English patent for guncotton; and John Hall & Sons began manufacture in Faversham.

 English interest languished after an explosion destroyed the Faversham factory in 1847.
 Austrian Baron Wilhelm Lenk von Wolfsberg built two guncotton plants producing artillery propellent, but it too was dangerous under field conditions, and guns that could fire thousands of rounds using black powder would reach the end of their service life after only a few hundred shots with the more powerful guncotton.
 Small arms could not withstand the pressures generated by guncotton.

-After one of the Austrian factories blew up in 1862, Thomas Prentice & Company began manufacturing guncotton in Stowmarket in 1863; and British War Office chemist Sir Frederick Abel began thorough research at Waltham Abbey Royal Gunpowder Mills leading to a manufacturing process that eliminated the impurities in nitrocellulose making it safer to produce and a stable product safer to handle.
+After one of the Austrian factories blew up in 1862, Thomas Prentice & Company began manufacturing guncotton in Stowmarket in 1863; and British War Office chemist Sir Frederick Abel began thorough research at Waltham Abbey Royal Gunpowder Mills leading to a manufacturing process that eliminated the impurities in nitrocellulose making it a more stable product that was both safer to produce and safer to handle.
 Abel patented this process in 1865 when the second Austrian guncotton factory exploded.
 After the Stowmarket factory exploded in 1871, Waltham Abbey began production of guncotton for torpedo and mine warheads.